ungive/discord-music-presence/documentation/translations.md

 and select that e-mail address as your "Commit e-mail".
 This will be used in the automatic GitHub commit that's created by Weblate when syncing translations to the repository.
+You might have to log out and in again for it to show up.
 - Commits should now properly link to your GitHub account.

 Feel free to ping me if you want to test it out.